13 Learning and Development Quotes to Spark Inspiration

 13. Learning can emerge as spontaneous order at the edge of chaos. — Sugata Mitra, Professor of Educational Technology, Newcastle University [Tweet This]

 So the next time you find yourself needing a design boost or a little extra motivation, look for help from people who have some advice to give.

-Need to talk it out?
+Need to talk it out with an expert at an award-winning training company?
 Contact us about your next project.